 Difference Between AutoCAD and SketchUp

 AutoCAD was developed keeping in view the computer-aided design (CAD) architecture and is a drafting software.
 AutoCAD is primarily used in designing of blueprints and floor plans by various production and construction companies.
 The software was first developed and marketed by Autodesk as a standalone microcomputer application.
 Eventually, it was released as a full-fledged OS-based software.
 AutoCAD was later also released as an online tool with the name of AutoCAD 360.
 Files created in AutoCAD have the extension .dwg.
-Sketchup is another 3D modeling based design software that was initially developed by Google and Last Software.
+Sketchup is another 3D modeling based design software that Google and Last Software initially developed.
 It was released under the name of Google Sketchup.
-The software is owned by Trimble Inc.today.
+Trimble Inc owns the software.today.
 Sketchup is useful for creating models for civil, mechanical engineering, filmmaking, etc. A highly versatile software, Sketchup is available as a free web-based application with a paid version offering added functionality.
 Designs in Sketchup are saved in SKP format with the extension .skp.

 Head to Head Comparison between AutoCAD and SketchUp (Infographics)